anwareset/OkGoogleArduino/README.md

 ```

 ## SET ESP-01 BAUD RATE TO 9600 VIA AT COMMAND (Recommended)
 The default baud rate for ESP8266-01 is 115200.
 You maybe need to set it to 9600.
+Remember to use this [PINOUT AT COMMAND MODE ESP-01](#pinout-at-command-mode-esp-01) for your jumper cable pinout to enter AT Command mode.
 ```text
 AT
 AT+UART_DEF=9600,8,1,0,0